marklangbehn/pbase-rpm-installer/README.md

 #### GitLab CI/CD UI for git
 #### Here's how to stand up a GitLab CE Omnibus stack ready to manage a Git repository.
-GitLab is resource hungry and needs at least 4GB of RAM.
+GitLab is resource hungry and needs more than 4GB of available RAM.
 It also requires CentOS 8.

 ```
 yum -y install https://pbase-foundation.com/pbase-repo.rpm